AUC Medical School Reviews & Statistics

 At AUC, putting your degree into practice means thinking on a global level.
 Graduates of AUC represent an international network of medical workers, with 7,500 alumni.

 AUC offers a vast array of clinical training opportunities while rotating at one of our affiliated hospital sites, including those in the United States and the United Kingdom.
 All of AUC’s clinical rotations are provided at Accreditation Council for Graduate Medical Education-approved hospitals.
-Students can also complete global health electives in the Dominican Republic, Russia, Uganda, Vietnam, and Zimbabwe.
+Students can also complete global health electives in the Dominican Republic, India, Uganda, Vietnam, and Zimbabwe.
 This allows students to experience a diverse mix of patients across a variety of clinical settings and gain a better understanding of global health care.
 As stated in their AUC School of Medicine reviews, many graduates have gained countless valuable experiences that they most likely have not gotten at another medical school.

 Choosing to go to medical school and becoming a doctor is a big decision to make.
 There is a lot of planning and research that goes into finding a medical school that is a perfect fit for you.
 Now that you have an overview about AUC School of Medicine reviews and statistics, are you ready to learn more and finalize your decision?
 Start here!